Exercise 32: Loops and Lists

 - Aren't lists and arrays the same thing?

-- How come a for-loop can use variables that aren't defined yet?
+- Why is a for-loop able to use a variable that isn't defined yet?

-- It defines that variable, initializing it to the current element of the loop iteration, each time through.
+- The variable is defined by the for-loop when it starts, initializing it to the current element of the loop iteration, each time through.

 - Why does for i in range(1, 3): only loop two times instead of three times?